tanzin8r/maas-site-manager/README.md

 tox run -e py -- <extra args> ..
 ```

+#### API specification and documentation

+The OpenAPI specification, and the corresponding Swagger UI listing of the available endpoints can be accessed through
+`http://localhost:8000/api/openapi.json` and `http://localhost:8000/api/docs` respectively, assuming the backend is
+being hosted locally.

 ### Frontend

 - When installing the frontend for the first time, read the _note on installing the frontend_ below.
 Prerequisite steps for running anything with yarn (starting frontend, testing, etc.) are: